Drischdaan/Drischdaan/README.md

     </div>
     <br>
     <div>
         I am very interested in how computers / the operating system works and in general in web development.
+In the past I worked on several cheat, website and on home automation projects.
+Currently I am focusing on web development and home automation.
     </div>
     <br>
     <div>